Skilled Trades Welding Work

 • Room to Grow: Start as an apprentice, and you could be your own boss down the line.

 Convinced?
 Let’s get to the good stuff—how to make it happen.
+If you're wondering about top earners, dive into our Top-Paying Skilled Trades in 2025.

 Step 1: Pick Your Trade